endlesspint8/endlesspint8.github.io/_posts/2017-12-01-robohop-seven-questions-of-technology-and-beer.md

 ## Tool Using, Not Used by Tools

 A simple thought: automate what is possible, hand it over to machines/algorithms, and let the humans do the rest.
 This is sold as a labor saving approach that benefits employer, employee, and customer alike.
-Predictably the greatest benefit to the business has to do with the bottom line, which is practically the only consideration and we are foolish to believe/think/expect otherwise, regardless of the ethics of behavior following exclusively from such a motivation (let us set Miton FN: [The business of business is business](https://en.wikiquote.org/wiki/Milton_Friedman) aside for now).
+Predictably the greatest benefit to the business has to do with the bottom line, which is practically the only consideration and we are foolish to believe/think/expect otherwise, regardless of the ethics of behavior following exclusively from such a motivation (let us set Miton<sup id="a5">[5](#f5)</sup> aside for now).

 Automation is meant to be a boon to employees as well.
 By off loading repetitive tasks the worker is freed to focus on higher level tasks.
 This is the concept in general and the logic holds theoretically, occasionally in practice as well.
 Far more interesting and frightening are the examples where things do not go as expected.
 In a search for ever greater “convenience, speed, and efficiency” we are turning our jobs into nothing more than glorified computer nannies (ACL).